MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 ### Open a new profile instance

-To open a new Terminal instance, in this case the command will open the profile named "Ubuntu-18.04", enter:
+To open a new terminal instance, in this case the command will open the profile named "Ubuntu-18.04", enter:

 <!-- Start tab selectors. -->
 #### [Command Prompt](#tab/windows)